 The email notification doesn’t have to be anything complex.
 Something like the below example will be enough to give them a heads up.

 Hi [firsrt name], Because you’re part of our community of loyal customers, you’ll soon be asked to complete a [survey name].
 This survey is part of our efforts to improve [conditions x,y, and z] and identify anything you’re not 100% happy with.
 We’ll ask everyone to take part online and it should only take a couple of minutes of your time.
 All responses will be anonymous and confidential and personal information won’t be linked in any way to your response.
 Please answer as honestly as possible.
 Your input will help us in improving [benefit], and in exchange, we offer you [incentive].
 Please respond to this email if you have any questions.
 Thanks in advance for your support and participation.
 [Sender name]

 6. Optimize Subject Lines

-Having a great survey email isn’t any good if people don’t open it.
-So as well as crafting actionable email copy you need to pay attention to email subject lines too.
+Having an excellent survey email isn’t any good if people don’t open it.
+So as well as crafting actionable email copy, you need to pay attention to email subject lines too.

 One way to come up with a great subject line is to include a question.
 Questions get people’s attention and encourage them to click.